fakhriperdana/fakhriperdana/README.md

 ## About

-- A System Engineer who is always looking to automate and optimize things
+- A Site Reliability Engineer who is always looking to automate and optimize things
 - Personal GitHub account for my testing playground, and future projects